InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 }
 ```
 **Scenario 2: Episodic TV**
-Episodic TV, as an example, may fall into 2 categories: live linear viewing of pre-recorded content or on-demand viewing.
+Episodic TV, as an example, may fall into 2 categories: scheduled broadcast of pre-recorded content or on-demand viewing.

-**Scenario 2.1: Linear Viewing**
+**Scenario 2.1: Scheduled Broadcast**
 Appointment viewing of non-realtime content.

 ```